lurchmath/lde/docs/phase7-validation.md

     } );
 };
 ```
- * [ ] Call that dequeueing routine whenever a worker becomes available and
+ * [x] Call that dequeueing routine whenever a worker becomes available and
    whenever a new structure is added to the validation priority queue.
+ * [ ] Extend the LDE's `reset()` function so that, in addition to what it
+   does now, it empties the validation queue, reboots all ongoing workers,
+   and returns them all as available again.
- * [ ] Make unit tests for this much functionality, in a new unit testing
+ * [ ] Make unit tests for this much functionality, in a new integration
-   file for validation specifically.
-Document such tests the usual way.
+   testing file for validation specifically.
+Document such tests the way we
+   document unit tests.
  * [ ] Extend the enqueue process so that if a structure is already
    enqueued, then enqueueing again does nothing.
  * [ ] Extend the enqueue process so that if the structure being enqueued,